zigomir/rubber_ring/README.md

 ## Philosophy

+* user should not be able to break design
 * you can not build robust system without limitations
 * system may stretch only to certain point until it breaks.
 Like a rubber ring!